bombasticSlacks/Aspirant/Game/Combat-Training.md

 Reenter Stance – At the end of any attack or manoeuvre, other than quick draw, you may end it by sheathing your Iaido weapon.

 #### Master Of Arms
-INT times per meditation, you can declare a weapon you are using has an additional trait worth up to 2 trait points.
+You can declare a weapon you are using has an additional trait worth up to 2 trait points.
 It has that trait for the rest of an encounter.
+Using this ability costs [Power](Stats#Power) equal to the trait value.
 If this is used additional times in a single encounter only the most recently declared Master Of Arms trait counts.

 #### Constant Movement
 You can perform reactions during your own turn.